time-machine/cc/README.md

-codecombat
+CodeCombat
 ==========

-Multiplayer programming game for learning how to code.
+Multiplayer live coding for learning to program.